Bounds on Information Propagation in Disordered Quantum Spin Chains

 There are many consequences of the Lieb-Robinson bound.
 Apart from the aforementioned bounds on the velocity of information propagation, it has been realised that the Lieb-Robinson bound can be used to provide a method to efficiently simulate the properties of low-dimensional spin networks \cite{osborne:2005d, osborne:2005c, osborne:2006a, osborne:2006c, hastings:2006a}.
 Additionally, using the Lieb-Robinson bound, dynamical entropy area laws for quantum spin systems can be obtained \cite{bravyi:2006a, eisert:2006b}.

 While the Lieb-Robinson bound is extremely general --- it relies only on the ultraviolet cutoff imposed by lattice structure --- it is, as a consequence, relatively weak.
 Thus, it is extremely desirable to develop stronger bounds constraining the propagation of quantum information through systems where more is known about the structure of the interactions.
 One setting where one would expect stronger bounds to be available is that of a quantum spin system with disordered interactions.
 Such systems have attracted a large amount of interest as they can exhibit the striking phenomenon of \emph{Anderson localisation} \cite{anderson:1958b}, which means that information is essentially frozen: a quantum particle placed anywhere within a localised system diffuses only slightly, even for extremely large times.
 Thus, exploiting the parallels between bounds on information propagation and Lieb-Robinson bounds, we are motivated to conjecture that interacting spin systems with disordered interactions satisfy stronger bounds on correlation propagation (see Fig.~\ref{fig:loglightcone}).
-More specifically, we conjecture that for quantum spin networks with disordered interactions all correlations, both quantum and classical, are suppressed outside of a light cone whose radius grows at most \emph{logarithmically} in time.
+More specifically, we conjecture that for quantum spin networks with disordered interactions all correlations, both quantum and classical, are suppressed outside of a light cone whose radius grows at most \emph{polylogarithmically} in time.
 (Contrast this with the light cone supplied by the Lieb-Robinson bound: it has a radius which grows linearly with time.)

-In this Letter we study a setting where the dynamics of a class of disordered interacting spin systems can be shown to satisfy our logarithmic light-cone conjecture; we study the $XY$ spin chain with disordered interactions in a disordered magnetic field and show that information, and hence correlations, are exponentially attenuated outside of a light cone whose radius grows logarithmically with time.
-The main result of this Letter, the \emph{logarithmic light cone} for the disordered $XY$ model, can by summarised by the following bound on the dynamic two-point correlation functions:
+In this Letter we study a setting where the dynamics of a class of disordered interacting spin systems can be shown to satisfy our polylogarithmic light-cone conjecture; we study the $XY$ spin chain with disordered interactions in a disordered magnetic field and show that information, and hence correlations, are attenuated outside of a light cone whose radius grows polylogarithmically with time.
+The main result of this Letter, a \emph{polylogarithmic light cone} for the disordered $XY$ model, can by summarised with the following bound on the dynamic two-point correlation functions: